1st-year PhD student · Probability & Stochastic Processes

 Hi, thanks for visiting!
-I go by Walden, and I am currently studying Stochastic Analysis and Probabilistic Foundation for Generative AI
+I go by Walden, and I am currently studying Stochastic Analysis and Probabilistic Foundation for Generative Models

 Broadly interested in the theoretical study of large stochastic systems, especially on rare events and heavy tails